buckmanc/cheatsheets_and_checklists/docs/cheatsheets/world_history_timeline.md

 ~1400|Water Margin[^sixnovels]
 ~1400|gunpowder use spreads to Eurasia
-1450|invention of the Gutenberg printing press 1492|Christopher Columbus "discovers" the Americas ~1500|Jin Ping Mei (The Plum in the Golden Vase)[^sixnovels] 1582|Pope Gregory XIII starts the Gregorian calendar 1592|Journey to the West[^sixnovels]
+1450|invention of the Gutenberg printing press 1450-1572|Machu Picchu founded and inhabited 1492|Christopher Columbus "discovers" the Americas ~1500|Jin Ping Mei (The Plum in the Golden Vase)[^sixnovels] 1582|Pope Gregory XIII starts the Gregorian calendar 1592|Journey to the West[^sixnovels]
-1620|the Mayflower lands in New England 1692-1693|Salem witch trials
+1620|the Mayflower lands in New England
+1662|last sightings of the dodo
+1692-1693|Salem witch trials
 1760-1840|the Industrial Revolution
 1750|The Scholars[^sixnovels]